ALASKA ADVENTURE 2018

 July 7

-Our travel consultant Patty from Alaska and Beyond recommended and booked this tour and the glacier trek the next day as our excursions in between the hiking trip and the cruise (which she also booked for us).
-These aren’t cheap excursions, but well worth the cost, we have no issue with the value we got.
+Our travel consultant Patty from Alaska and Beyond recommended and booked this tour and the glacier trek the next day as our excursions between the hiking trip and the cruise (which she also booked for us).
+These aren’t cheap excursions, but well worth the cost.
 How often will we be in Alaska?

 We settled into the plane easily from the dock at the airport.
 It was cozy.
 The floatplane took off, and it really was fun taking off from water, a unique experience.
 It was about a 20-minute flight.
 The landscape, water, and glaciers below were remarkable.